ComputerSocietyVITC/Sahaay/README.md

 - Add the git repository to remote
 				`git remote add origin <code-url>`
 - Pull code from the remote origin `git pull origin main`
+- Pull docker image from dockerhub using the tab: abhijithganesh/sahaay
 - Setup docker `docker-compose build`